 Babies are lovable until the time they lie down or sit in one position.
-But from the time they graduate to toddlers and start to crawl and walk, they keep their mothers on toes.
+But from the time they graduate to toddlers and start to crawl and walk, they keep their mothers on their toes.
 In this article, I will share my experiences and few tips for raising a toddler.

 According to Wikipedia, “A toddler is a young child who falls into the category of twelve to thirty-six months.”

 All the degrees and qualifications fail when one has to babysit and take care of a toddler.
 These practicalities of life can’t be taught in any syllabi and notebooks.
 It can only be experienced in real-life situations.
-It is guardians and mentors responsibility to help the child build up emotionally, socially and morally in the early foundation years.
+It is the guardians and mentors responsibility to help the child build up emotionally, socially and morally in the early foundation years.
 These young toddlers are the next generation and the future of our country.

 The seeds we sow in the early formative years of childhood will inculcate positivity and values in a toddler.
 Children learn by imitating, therefore, as parents, we have to be extra cautious while raising a toddler.
 It may also be possible that at times parents have to sacrifice or give up a habit in front of their babies because the biggest learning institution is our home/family.

 Raising a toddler is not an easy job.
-First-time parents don’t understand how to effectively deal and engage with a toddler.
+First-time parents don’t understand how to effectively deal with and engage with a toddler.
 The toddler is in exploration mode because all the things in the surrounding environment are new for him/her.
 They are very fast learners and observers.

 For example, my daughter used to go towards the switchboard, poke her fingers and wave saying “no” because I used to say No- No most of the time.
 The more we stop them, the more they repeat their behaviour.
-Many times our behaviour pattern reflects actions which are undesirable and should be avoided in front of a toddler.
+Many times our behaviour pattern reflects actions that are undesirable and should be avoided in front of a toddler.

 Things You Probably Didn’t Know About Raising a Toddler